 - Extensions can add new actions to the Rule builder, reducing issues by deprecating reliance on custom code.
 You will be using many of these extension actions in this Tutorial.

 - Rules are required to fire requests associated with most marketing tools.
-This will require a mindset adjustment, especially for things like setting Customer IDs, firing Analytics beacons, and firing the global mbox.
+This will require a mindset adjustment, especially for things like setting Customer IDs, firing Analytics beacons, and firing Target requests.

 Save Your Changes to a Library

 In an earlier lesson, you implemented the embed code of your development environment on the sample page.
 When you loaded the sample page a 404 error was returned for the embed code URL because a Launch library had not been built yet and assigned to the environment.
 Now you will put your new data element and rule in a library so that your sample page can do something.

 - Name the Library "Initial Setup"

 - Note that after clicking Add All Changed Resources Launch summarizes the changes you just made.